arnaupujol/malaria_relatedness_importation/README.md

 To test the performance of the scripts, go to the `demos` directory and lunch Jupyter lab, for example by running `jupyter lab` in a Unix terminal.
 A data directory would be required containing the databases required for the analyses.
-The original data of Pujol et al. 'Detecting temporal and spatial malaria patterns from first antenatal care visits', Nature Communications 2023 can be requested by email to alfredo.mayor@isglobal.org.
+The original data of Pujol et al. TITLE, JOURNAL can be requested by email to arnau.pujol@isglobal.org.

 All the Jupyter notebooks should run correctly.
-As they are by default, they show the expected output of each cell run and the computational time taken for the longest runs of the scripts.
-Most of the notebooks take a few minutes to run, only one or two can take more than one hour in a normal desktop computer.
+As they are by default, they show the expected output of each cell run.